AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 # Deadlines

 This feature is introduced in 3.3 version of Axon.
-The Deadline is a mechanism which enables certain action (in our case `@DeadlineHandler` annotated method) to be executed after certain amount of time.
-Context of this execution is Aggregate or Saga in which the Deadline was scheduled.
-If the Deadline becomes obsolete there is a possibility to cancel it.
+The 'Deadline concept' in the Axon Framework is a mechanism which enables certain actions (in our case a `@DeadlineHandler` annotated method) to be executed after certain amount of time.
+The context of this execution is an Aggregate or a Saga in which the Deadline was scheduled.
+If the Deadline becomes obsolete there is the possibility to cancel it as well.

 Deadlines are possible to be scheduled from Sagas and Aggregates.
 The `DeadlineManager` component is responsible for scheduling deadlines and invoking `@DeadlineHandler`s when the deadline is met.
 The `DeadlineManager` can be injected as a resource.
 It has two flavors: `SimpleDeadlineManager` and `QuartzDeadlineManager`, just like  the [Event Scheduling](sagas.md#keeping-track-of-deadlines) mechanism for Sagas.